mitpatelcs/DeepFakeVideoDetection/README.md

 DeepFake Video Detection

-A simple web application that detects whether a face video is REAL or a deepfake (FAKE).
+A simple web application that detects whether a video is REAL or a deepfake (FAKE).
 Users can upload a video through the browser and receive a prediction along with a confidence score.

 The core idea is that deepfake artifacts primarily appear on the face, so the system detects and crops faces from video frames before classification.